Passonei/population_algorithms/README.md

 # population_algorithms
+The time complexity of TSP with brute force is Θ(n!).
-population algorithms for the traveling salesman problem
+Population algorithms for the traveling salesman problem.